Course overviewCriminology and Psychology BSc (Hons) course overview

 This module explores ways in which managers and employees manage motivation, behaviour and development and places individual and organisational behaviour in the broader context of social, economic and political forces.

-Topics in Cognitive Neuroscience (15 credits)
+Social and Cognitive Neuroscience (15 credits)

-Coaching Psychology (15 credits)
+Introduction to Educational Psychology (15 credits)

 Social Psychology for Behaviour Change (15 credits)

 In this module, you will learn how to translate and apply the knowledge derived from empirical evidence to build tools to change behaviour, focusing on social behaviour.

 This module aims to a) provide you with up-to-date knowledge and understanding of scientific research in the field of emotion b) develop your ability to reflect critically upon different theoretical perspectives on the nature of emotions and their function.

 Critical Psychology: Opportunities for a Progressive Discipline (15 credits)